 The clean carbon-negative energy will be in the form of biogas fuel to generate power, heating and cooling to run the Gaia Gardens facility to make it self-reliant.
 Thus, this advanced super-efficient food production facility can become a “Net Zero Energy” operation utilizing both the biogas energy with recycling of food wastes, water, nutrients and carbon along with additional solar power from an onsite PV solar panel energy.

-Renewable Energy Efficient Farm with Aquaponics, Aeroponics & AgriFoodTech Innovation Center
+Closed-loop Farm Facility with Hydroponics, Aeroponics & AgriFoodTech Innovation Center

 Kitchen and Cafe